wp-plugins/twitconnect/readme.txt

 Tested up to: 3.2.1
 Stable tag: 2.59

+[Warning:  This plugin is no longer actively supported.]

 Integrate Twitter and Wordpress.
 Provides single-signon and avatars.
 Includes Twitter's @anywhere: hovercards, follow button, Web Intents, and tweet button.
 Tweet Quotes - Use [tweet] tags to format tweets from search.twitter.com.
 User Stats - See how many users have registered through Twit Connect.